EYEL3SSJACK/EYEL3SSJACK/README.md

 # ⁺‧₊˚ ཐི⋆⦻⋆ཋྀ ˚₊‧⁺

-carrd and strawpage is WIP
+carrd is in WIP

+strawpage posted (supposed to be jack nichols but i put an a..)

 IDLE - Studying